Europa13/hello-world/README.md

 # hello-world
 My first repository.
-I wil branch i out in a multiple directons to test GitHub's abilities.
+I wil branch it out in a multiple directons to test GitHub's abilities.